mrsimoes/hlnsync/README.md

 # Example Usage

-If you have your photo archive at `/home/you/Photos` and your backup is at `/mnt/disk/Photos`, run `lnsync sync -n /home/you/Photos /mnt/disk/Photos` for a dry-run, to see which sync operations would be performed.
-To sync, ommit the `-n` switch.
+If your photos are at `/home/you/Photos` and its backup is at `/mnt/disk/Photos`, then `lnsync sync /home/you/Photos /mnt/disk/Photos` will sync the target.
+For a dry run, use the `-n` switch.

-You will notice that two database files are created, one at the source and another at the backup directory.
-File hashes are cmoputed as needed and then stored in these files.
-The database filenames includes a random suffix to avoid accidental overwriting when syncing with a tool other than _lsync_.
+After syncing, two database files are created, one at the source `/home/you/Photos` and another at the target `/mnt/disk/Photos`.

+File hashes are computed, as needed, and stored in those files.

+The database filenames include a random suffix, to help avoid accidental overwriting when syncing with a tool other than _lsync_.

-To quickly obtain an _rsync_ command that will complete syncing, skipping `lnsync` database files, run `lnsync rsync /home/you/Photos /mnt/disk/Photos`.
-To also run this command, use the `-x` switch.
-Make sure the `rsync` options provided by this command are suitable for you.
+To obtain an _rsync_ command that will complete syncing, skipping `lnsync` database files, run `lnsync rsync /home/you/Photos /mnt/disk/Photos`.

+If the `rsync` options provided are suitable, run the command again with the `-x` switch to execute.

+Alternatively, run `lnsync syncr /home/you/Photos /mnt/disk/Photos` to complete those two steps in one go.

-Finally, to check the target is in-sync by recursively comparing it to source, run `lnsync cmp /home/you/Photos /mnt/disk/Photos`.
+Finallyt, to compare source and target, run `lnsync cmp /home/you/Photos /mnt/disk/Photos`.

-To find duplicate files on the Photos directory, run `lnsync fdupes /home/you/Photos`.
+To find duplicate files, run `lnsync fdupes /home/you/Photos`.

 Use `-z` to compare by size only.

-Use `-H` to count different hard links to the same file as distinct files.
+Use `-H` to treat hard links to the same file as distinct.
 If this option is not given, for each multiple-linked with other duplicates, a path is arbitrarily picked and printed.

 To find all files in Photos which are not in the backup (under any name): `lnsync onfirstonly /home/you/Photos /mnt/disk/Photos`.

 To find all files with jpg extension, `lnsync search /home/you/Photos "*.jpg"`.

-To sync the subdir `/home/you/Photos/Best` to your digital picture frame, using the hash database at `/home/you/Photos`: `lnsync sync /home/you/Photos/Best --root=/home/you/Photos /mnt/eframe/`.

 To have any operation on a subdir of `/home/you/Photos` use the hash database at `/home/you/Photos`, include the option `root=/home/you/Photos` under section `/home/you/Photos/**` of your config file.
 (See Configuration Files below.)

+For example, to sync the subdir `/home/you/Photos/Best` to another target, using the hash database at `/home/you/Photos`: `lnsync sync /home/you/Photos/Best --root=/home/you/Photos /mnt/eframe/`.

 # Command Reference